 In the interim, while the Navy studies available technologies increased protection and monitoring must be applied until secondary containment can be implemented.

+Navy Recommendations and Opinions

+The Navy strongly disagrees with the above recommendations.

+The Navy will continue a service life extension program for the 12 remaining tanks.

+The Navy will explore additional containment protection solutions and implement when feasible and affordable.

-Legislative Recommendations from the Task Force
+Legislative Recommendations from the BWS and DOH

 Passage of a resolution that would request owners and operators of the 46 FCTs in Hawaii to update the Legislature and the Department of Health on the status and condition of each of their 70+ year old tanks (e.g. leak detection and liner upgrades, visual inspections, maintenance procedures, etc… This is currently not required of FCTs in the current UST rules.